 Closing out a Working Group

-After a Working group has delivered its outputs, the group will need to choose one of the following options:
+After a Working group has delivered its Recommendation, and incorporated any changes coming out of the community review phase, the group will need to choose one of the following options:

 a) The Working Group finishes and disbands, and is now listed under "Historical Groups".
 The group is expected prior to disbanding to ensure its Recommendation(s) will be dealt with as per its maintenance plan.
 This might involve passing responsibility to a specific organisation or another WG/IG.